Vishalsnw/Goal2/replit.md

 - **Gradle Version:** 8.4

 ## Known Limitations
 - The Replit environment does not provide the Android SDK.
-Full APK builds (e.g., `gradle assembleDebug`) will fail due to missing SDK components.
+Do not attempt to build the app in Replit as it is already configured with a GitHub Actions workflow for CI/CD builds.
 - Use the "Code Validation" workflow to verify code logic.
 - Refer to `BUILD_INSTRUCTIONS.md` for steps to build the APK locally or via CI.